Use SQL with Table Sources

 You can use Spark SQL to query, upsert, replace, commit, rollback, and process data.
 SQL expressions tell Visier how to map and replace data.
 File sources use Visier Extraction Language (VEL) and Override behavior.

 A table source temporarily stores data while you commit the data to Visier, then discards the files.
-Table sources are better for real-time data processing because they do not track individual files indefinitely and can efficiently handle updates and deletions.
+Table sources are better for near real-time data processing because they do not track individual files indefinitely and can efficiently handle updates and deletions.
 As a result, the volume of data to process is much lower.

 About transactions